cdapio/cdap/docs/developer-guide/source/programming.rst

 	$ cd MyFirstBigDataApp
 	$ mvn clean package

 This creates ``MyFirstBigDataApp-1.0-SNAPSHOT.jar`` in the target directory.
-This JAR file is a skeleton Reactor application that is ready to deploy to the Continuuity Reactor.
-Just drag and drop it anywhere on the Reactor Dashboard and it will be deployed.
+This JAR file is a skeleton Reactor application that is ready to be edited with the contents of your Application.
+When finished and compiled, deploy it to the Continuuity Reactor by just dragging and dropping it anywhere on the Reactor Dashboard and it will be deployed.

 The remainder of this document covers what to put in that JAR file.

 Programming APIs